ZhangHuan0407/FolderPorter/README.md

   - RootPath is the disk path of this folder, using / for both Windows and Linux; otherwise, there may be execution errors.
   - CanWrite indicates whether this folder accepts Push from remote devices (or Pull locally).
   - CanRead indicates whether this folder accepts Pull from remote devices (or Push locally).
+  - VersionControl Whether the folder has version control enabled.
+Please enable/disable this configuration when the folder is empty.
 - RemoteDevice lists all accessible remote devices, with the key being the remote device name.
   - IP is the IP + port that the remote device listens to in server mode.
   - IP2 When the IP is unreachable, automatically try IP2.
 Not configured, not enabled.